-Eight-try Scotland earn stormy win over Argentina
+Eight-try Scotland earn chaotic win over Argentina

 - Add rugby union alerts to your BBC Sport app

-It was a day of six cards, a dozen tries and a badly-needed and in the end impressive victory for Scotland who now finish their difficult 2022 on a positive note and with some momentum to kick into 2023 with.
+It was a day of six cards, a dozen tries and a badly-needed - and in the end impressive - victory for Scotland, who now finish their difficult 2022 on a positive note and with some momentum to kick into 2023 with.

 They can thank Russell for it.
 As brilliant as Graham was - and he was gloriously world class - it was Russell who tied it all together.